reail-iitd/goalnet/README.md

 ```bash
 python GoalNet_Star/main.py -m GoalNet_Star -e GoalNet_Star_exp -r train -v val -t test -o seen
 ```
+However, we provide pre-trained model files that can be used directly.
+Use the below instructions to utilize the saved model.

 Tango - Verb Replacement, Paraphrasing and Unseen Objects (Table 3, Row 2)